 - establishing standards for accreditation of local school districts and preparation programs for teachers and administrators

 - developing rules and regulations for administering state programs

 - developing policies that govern the health and safety of children while they are in school, from the administration of medications to building codes to student discipline policies

 Policies in NASBE’s State Policy Database reflect these important authorities.
 The database contains complete listings or descriptions of laws (statutes), rules, regulations, administrative orders, mandates, standards, and resolutions that govern and help ensure educational quality and student safety in U.S. schools.

 The database is compiled entirely from public sources, and every effort is made to ensure it reflects the most up-to-date and accurate data available.
 Sometimes, though, we get it wrong or a policy evolves quicker than we can make updates.
 If errors or inaccurate information are discovered, please contact email@example.com.

-NASBE’s State Policy Database is made possible with funding from the Bill & Melinda Gates Foundation, the Centers for Disease Control and Prevention’s (CDC) School Health Branch, and the Carnegie Corporation of New York.
+NASBE’s State Policy Database is made possible with funding from the Bill & Melinda Gates Foundation, the Carnegie Corporation of New York, and the Robert Wood Johnson Foundation’s Together for Healthy and Successful Schools Initiative.
+NASBE first developed its Health Policy Database in 1998 with support from the Centers for Disease Control and Prevention’s School Health Branch.
 We thank these foundations for their support of this project but take sole responsibility for the information provided here.